cfromknecht/lightning-rfc/04-onion-routing.md

   - if it does not support `basic_mpp`:
     - MUST fail the HTLC if `total_msat` is not exactly equal to `amt_to_forward`.
   - otherwise, if it supports `basic_mpp`:
-    - MUST add it to the HTLC set corresponding to that `payment_hash`.
+    - MUST add it to the HTLC set corresponding to that `payment_secret`.
     - SHOULD fail the entire HTLC set if `total_msat` is not the same for all HTLCs in the set.
     - if the total `amount_msat` of this HTLC set equals `total_msat`: